The coolest Target home products under $100 - CNN Underscored

 Casaluna 12-Piece Organic Bath Towel Set ($89; target.com)

 A set of organic towels for under $100?
 Yes, please.
-Including four bath and hand towels and washcloths, this set from Target’s luxe bedding and bath line Casaluna is currently available in four minimalist hues (we’re keen on the white, but black and dark sand are also in stock).
-Oeko-Tex-certified (meaning they have zero toxic ingredients), the towels are soft, absorbent and also lightweight.
+Including four bath towels, four hand towels and four washcloths, this set from Target’s luxe bedding and bath line Casaluna is currently available in four minimalist hues (we’re keen on the white, but black and dark sand are also in stock).
+Oeko-Tex certified (meaning they have zero toxic ingredients), the towels are soft, absorbent and also lightweight.

 Threshold 13-Inch Decorative Coiled Rope Basket ($16; target.com)